FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 Dependencies of FreeType interal headers are removed if external build of FreeType2 headers and libraries are used.

 = Since build 562:
-A check added in implementation of module "YSLib::Adaptor::Font" to enable the hack only when macro "FT_CONFIG_OPTION_OLD_INTERNALS" is defined for version 2.5.0 or above.
+A check is added in implementation of module "YSLib::Adaptor::Font" to enable the hack only when macro "FT_CONFIG_OPTION_OLD_INTERNALS" is defined for version 2.5.0 or above.
 This macro is not supported since 2.5.0, so both older versions and new versions of external build is supported.
 Though untested, now all versions with compatible APIs should work, at least for versions since 2.3.12 because no new APIs are used since then.

 = Since build 420: